Economics for Business

-Economics is a consistently central topic of media discussion and, throughout the programme, you will study real examples and examine the implications of the theories explored in the real-world of economics.
-With a curriculum that is career-focused and industry-informed, you’ll learn how to translate insights from economic models into business strategies and economic policies.
+Economics is a central topic of media discussion and, throughout the programme, you will study real examples and examine the implications of the theories explored in the real-world of economics.
+With a curriculum that is career-focused and industry-informed, you’ll learn how to translate insights from economic models into business management strategies and economic policies.

 Studying these complementary subjects together provides an excellent introduction to business and economics and gives you the knowledge required to succeed in high-level and rewarding employment.

 Our academic and professional services teams are here to support you throughout your degree and prepare you for your future career.
 In 2019, 100% of students asked agreed that the course provided them with opportunities to apply what they learnt and that they have been able to contact staff when they needed to (University of Salford analysis of unpublished NSS 2019 data).

 Hassan Rauf graduated BSc Business and Economics in 2018; he talks about making the most of his time at Salford on the Made in Salford blog.

 - Develop advanced theoretical knowledge and transferable skills

 - Gain practical experience of our Bloomberg Trading Suite